Murder trial of O. J. Simpson: Statistical analysis of the trial

-The trial provided an example for a wrong use of Bayes theorem in the courtroom that was used in many statistics courses around the worlds.
+The trial provided an example of incorrect use of Bayes theorem in the courtroom that is used in statistics courses around the world.
 O.J.
-Simpson’s prior history of using violence against his wife was a central issue in the trial.
+Simpson's prior history of using violence against his wife was a central issue in the trial.
 The defense attorney Alan Dershowitz attempted to minimize the significance of this history by claiming that only 0.1% of men who abuse their wives ultimately murder them.
 In other words, he claimed that the probability that a man murdered his wife given that he has previously abused her is very low.
 But this reasoning is flawed because it ignores a crucial piece of information: the wife has in fact been murdered.
 The legally and probabilistically relevant question is not how often domestic violence leads to murder in general, but rather the probability that a husband is the murderer of his wife given that he physically abused her and that she was murdered.
 Using this Bayesian reasoning, this probability rises to 81%, making the history of domestic violence a statistically significant evidence of guilt.

-Kunle Olumide partitioned the evidence into seven categories (motives, opportunity, gloves, weapon, blood stains, knowledge of guilt, and identification) and used Bayesian network to analyse the evidence and construct likelihood ratios.
+Kunle Olumide partitioned the evidence into seven categories (motives, opportunity, gloves, weapon, blood stains, knowledge of guilt, and identification) and used a Bayesian network to analyse the evidence and construct likelihood ratios.
 Based on motives the likelihood ratios ranged from about 0.15 (favouring innocence) to 28 (favouring guilt).
 Based on opportunity likelihood ratios ranged from 10 to 47, strongly favouring guilt.
 When combined, the aggregate likelihood ratio for the two categories was as high as 1316, meaning the evidence was over a thousand times more likely if Simpson were guilty than if he were innocent.

 Paul Thagard (2010) analysed the trial.
 Thagard proposes that jurors form judgments not simply on isolated facts or probabilities but through constructing coherent explanations.
 They assess competing narratives such as "Simpson is innocent" vs. "Simpson is guilty" based on how well each narrative fits the set of available evidence and prior beliefs.
 This includes both logical consistency and emotional resonance.
 Consequently, the weight of some evidence is amplified while the weight of others is discounted.